Telemetry¶

 If the API supports a single station (for that user), this should be blank.
 Some APIs provide access to many different stations; in that case, this is the id with which the station can be identified on the API (i.e. the

-on the API corresponds to thestation
+remote_station_idon the API corresponds to thestationof Enhydris).

 - additional_config: JSONField¶